nnkhoa/LitReview/AmnaDridi2019-Leap2Trend.md

         - Hyperparameter: Context windows and dimensionality matter

-        - Using k-nearest neighbors theory of word vectors to get the most optimal hyperparameters
+        - Using k-nearest neighbors theory of word vectors to get the most optimal hyper-parameters

     + Temporal Word Embeddings